ucfopen/radar-grapher-materia-widget/src/_guides/creator.md

 ## Overview ##

 Radar Grapher is an unscored activity that asks students to respond to a series of questions by moving a corresponding slider.
-Once all questions are responded to, the student can then view their responses plotted on a radar graph.
+Once all questions are answered, the student can view their responses plotted on a radar graph.

 ![Radar Grapher Creator](assets/create_widget_radar_grapher.png "Radar Grapher Creator")